 Inertial torque is produced when the crankshaft doesn’t spin at a constant speed over the course of a single revolution but rather speeds up and slows down at different points in each piston stroke.

 The R1’s motor is designed so that this never happens.
-It fires one cylinder, then a long pause, then a second cylinder, then a medium pause, then the last two cylinders in quick succession.
+It fires one cylinder, then there’s a long pause, then a second cylinder, then a medium pause, then the last two cylinders in quick succession.
 1 – – 2 – 3 4 – 1 – – 2 – 3 4 – 1.
-The goal of this is to turn the crankshaft turns at a more steady speed over the course of each revolution.
+The goal of this is to turn the crankshaft turns at a steadier speed over the course of each revolution.

-2012-2014 6th Gen mk 2 Yamaha R1 (14BE): Hello, electronics
+2012-2014 6th Gen Mk 2 Yamaha R1 (14BE): Hello, electronics

-The 2012 Yamaha R1 was mostly the same as the 2009-2011 (see, the code barely changed, from 14B to 14BE), but added electronics to compete with what BMW was offering with the S1000RR.
+The 2012 Yamaha R1 was mostly the same as the 2009-2011 (see, the code barely changed, from 14B to 14BE), but added electronics to compete with what BMW was offering with the S 1000 RR.

 - Seven-level traction control

 - Three levels of throttle response (a third ride mode, rather than the A and B modes of the 2009 model)